Bildcraft1/Bildcraft1/README.md

-# Bildcraft1
+# Hi to everyone 👋

 Hi i am a 14yrs old programmer and writer at [linux/hub]("https://linuxhub.it")

-I program in C, Python and JavaScript
+✨I program in C, Python and JavaScript✨

 ## My Socials